seungjaeryanlee/endtoend.ai/_pages/ctrl.md

 Reinforcement Learning is a blooming field with interesting papers being published every day.
 Unfortunately,This can be overwhelming for those without the time to read new papers on a daily basis. **CTRL** hopes to serve two goals:

-1. Help people follow recent trends without devoting too much time
+1. Help people follow emerging trends without devoting too much time
 2. Help people decide what papers to read

 CTRL is a page summarizing the ideas and results of recent papers.
 In a sense, it can be seen as an extended abstract, but with more visualizations and context.